erezsh/reladiff/docs/how-to-use.md

 ### How to use with a configuration file

-reladiff lets you load the configuration for a run from a TOML file.
+Reladiff lets you load the configuration for a run from a TOML file.

 **Reasons to use a configuration file:**